Skin disease and neoplasia

 - Biopsies are preferable, especially if anaerobic culture or mycology is requested.

 - Submit skin scrapings and plucked hairs in a test tube.
+Do not submit scalpel blade.
 Do not use oil or glycerine to collect samples.

 - If enough hair is received, a KOH wet mount will be examined for dermatophytes and interim results will be available.